Looking back, around and ahead

 I also dated a girl who went to a ton of churches, and I tagged along with her some.
 I also did the Catholic thing with her for awhile.
 Erika is a Wiccan priestess, so I’ve done some work there as well.

-We’re currently attending Kairos UCC, after having attended Long Beach UU, Laguna Beach, Tapestry and Atkinson Memorial churches.
+We’re currently attending Clackamas UCC, after having attended Long Beach UU, Laguna Beach, Tapestry, Atkinson Memorial, and Kairos UCC churches.
 I taught 7th-8th grade RE in ’09/’10, and occasionally t’ai chi.
-The music is better at Kairos, and Erika is more of a Christian than was OK at the UU churches-I’m an Anthroposophist, so that makes me a Christian, but out on the wild side… Some other strands of my beliefs come from Gurdjieff, Ram Dass and Richard Bach-most notably Illusions, Jonathan Livingston Seagull (read it when I was a kid), and Be Here Now.
+I played bass and drums some at Kairos, and was the Building and Grounds chair at Laguna.
+Erika is more of a Christian than was OK at the UU churches-I’m an Anthroposophist, so that makes me a Christian, but out on the wild side…so I guess we fit in better in the UCC.
+Some other strands of my beliefs come from Gurdjieff, Ram Dass-mostly Be Here Now-I saw him lecture in Long Beach in the ’90’s, and Richard Bach-most notably Illusions and Jonathan Livingston Seagull (read it when I was a kid).

 One of the things that I find very important is the unity in diversity of all things, and their interrelatedness.
 Also crucial is tolerance of and compassion for others.
 Reducing our attachment to things and emotions and increasing our aid and understanding of others is also important.
 The proper perspective on things needs to be developed.

 We all have an obligation to develop our inner selves to their furthest extent.
-Karma is real, reincarnation is real, the spiritual domains and our thoughts are real, and more real than we can possibly know while we’re in the material world.
+Karma is real, reincarnation is real, the spiritual domains and our thoughts are real, and more real than we can possibly know while we’re here in the material world.
 We are surrounded by non-physical reality and non-physical beings and we ourselves consist of multiple interpenetrating selves that exist in different non-physical realms as well as the material one we commonly think of as “reality”.
 Christ is the chief of our solar family, and has merged with the etheric field of the Earth to become the Dharma King and keep our etheric bodies anchored.
-I dream about being visited by aliens about once a month.
-I think this has to do with being contacted by higher beings, but as yet I haven’t made enough contact to know for sure.
+I dream about being visited by aliens about once a month, or about odd astral travel things, or seeing symbols flying everywhere, even after I wake up.
+I think this has to do with being contacted by higher beings or some kind of preparatory thing, but as yet I haven’t made enough contact to know for sure.

 One of the most powerful and disturbing facets of my spiritual life has centered around the use of psychedelics.
-For some reason, they acted as a catalyst to bring out in me the psychic abilities that all of us possess.
+For some reason, they acted as a catalyst to bring out in me the psychic abilities that all of us possess but may not use or even know about.
 I did have some ability before these experiences (mostly with the beginning stages of OOBE), but much, much more after.
-There have been several incidents, five of which come quickly to mind: a Rush concert where I had the sensation of an angel coming towards me, a party at college where I was communicating psychically, a visit to the earth elemental realm, a call to TEX-a window opened, there was a crowd of figures, and a voice said, “You’re the first one”, and a hike in the Santa Monica mountains where a friend and I heard the “fanfare of the deities“-he was able to reproduce the sound, and what he reproduced was exactly what I had heard, even though it was quiet at the time.
-I view this last incident in particular as evidence of the existence of non-physical reality, as it was a shared experience, rather than something that happened just to me.
+There have been several incidents, five of which quickly come to mind: a Rush concert where I had the sensation of an angel coming towards me, a party at college where I was communicating psychically, a visit to the earth elemental realm, a call to TEX-a window opened, there was a crowd of figures, and a voice said, “You’re the first one”, and a hike in the Santa Monica mountains where a friend and I heard the “fanfare of the deities”-he was able to reproduce the sound, and what he reproduced was exactly what I had heard, even though we didn’t talk about it at the time.
+I view this last incident in particular as evidence of the existence of non-physical reality, as it was a shared experience, rather than something that happened me alone.
 I could be wrong, of course, and all of this could be complete delusion-who knows?
 I certainly don’t.
 I’m slowly trying to work towards these abilities without the use of drugs-Ram Dass rightly says, “psychedelics are like a business call-once you get the information, you hang up the phone, if you’re smart.”
 I haven’t been very smart, I guess.
 I have good ability at perceiving things, but I think I may be barred from OOBE and astral travel this time around.
 Still, I work on it, because the work is more important than the destination.

 I took the Bodhisattva Vow a long time ago.
 This means that you will forego enlightenment until all beings have attained it.
 This is something that you keep taking every time around… Here’s a long, intense version of it.
-Thinking it through, this may change its focus as you develop-.
+Thinking it through, this may change its focus as you progress-from personal to impersonal, large groups.
 Also, here’s the Aramaic Lord’s Prayer.
 Dr. Steiner says some interesting things about how the Lord’s Prayer is a summary of everything that we need to know.

 I have very little patience for dogmatic faith-we need to be spiritual scientists-researching, forming hypotheses and testing our perceptions-they are so very subtle and quiet.
 I enjoy offending my wife with blasphemous statements.

 We celebrate the Wiccan sabbats when we can.
 We are active in our church.
 We share our faith with our children.
-We have several altars in our home (mostly Marian-Erika’s thing-I do have a Buddhist one).
+We have several altars in our home (mostly Marian-Erika’s thing-I do have a small Buddhist one next to my bed).

 Words, sounds, images